The Mindright Initiative

 MindRight for Athletes Society Founder and Director

-Myles Mattila is a Mental Health Advocate, Business Student and Junior Hockey Player.
+Myles Mattila is a Mental Health Advocate appointed to the National Youth Council, Business Student and Hockey Player.
 He remains one of the top spokespeople for mental health, and continues to promote several health initiatives for all ages.

 At a young age, Myles Mattila discovered his passion for mental health.
 He quickly began to embody the necessary support attributes and characteristics by taking initiative, risks and generating hope for advancement in this field.
 He has worked tirelessly for mental health advocacy by founding MindRight and spearheading a mental health summit.
 This self-developed wellness program is focused on early intervention and is intended on educating individuals about their own mental health, and the health of others through resources and connections to community services.